 Damages to Seek in a Medical Malpractice Lawsuit

-Damages are what you seek to pay you back for your suffering and expense as a result of someone else’s actions or negligence.
-They fall into two categories: economic and non-economic.
-Economic covers expenses like medical costs, and non-economic addresses the suffering you experience.
+Damages are what you demand to pay you back for your suffering and expense as a result of someone else’s actions or negligence.
+They fall into two categories: economic and non-economic damages.
+Economic losses cover expenses like medical costs, and non-economic damages address the suffering you experience.